zircote/swagger-php/docs/Getting-started.md

 ### Swagger-PHP detects values based on context

-swagger-php looks at context of the comment which reduces duplication.
+swagger-php looks at the context of the comment which reduces duplication.

 ```php
 /**